turingschool/mod-0-curriculum/session3/index.md

 Business as usual.
 Reach out on slack if you're stuck!

-Also, your capstone is due on the 25th.
-Be sure to get started if you haven't already!
+Capstone is due next Tuesday.
+Ideally, you're at least on day 3.
+If not, you're behind.